eNMS-automation/eNMS/docs/source/automation/services.md

   list of devices shown - for both the `Geographical View` and the `Network Builder`.
 - `Inventory` Devices and Pools tables: A service can be selected to run on a device, all filtered devices, a pool, or the filtered pools in the table.
+  This same table is also available from the `Dashboard` by clicking on a category of devices in the graph.
 - Using the `REST API`: the same flexibility provided by the UI is also available via a REST API.